x06lan/mdbook/src/computer-science/database-systems/database-systems.md

 4NF 5NF

 ![](https://imgur.com/TPJqzyP.png)

 # disk

 ![](https://imgur.com/rnZdBwG.png)

+* Seek time: position the read/write head on the correct track
+* Rotational delay or latency: the beginning of the desired block rotates into position under the read/write head
+* Block transfer time: transfer the data of the desired block
 * Blocking factor (bfr): refers to the number of records per block
 * primary file organizations
   * records of a file are physically placed on the disk